-3 values around 30 are indicated.
-Large anomalies can begin at these long forecast lead of supportive environments for severe weather.
-This is shown best during the period 1 through 6 May when the lack of any severe weather events of significance corresponds well with near 0 value anomaly forecasts.
-The positive anomaly signal returns and persists from 7 through 13 May and coincides well with a string of significant severe weather days (gray bars extending along the entire y-axis in Fig. 16).
-A number of these forecasts exhibit relatively short lead times of five to seven days, or generally weak long-lead positive anomaly forecasts.
-The final day of the time series shown in Fig. 16 is
+The positive anomaly forecast method also appears to exhibit skill in depicting the lack of supportive environments for severe weather.
+This is shown best during the period 1-6 May, when the lack of any severe weather events of significance corresponds well with near-zero-value anomaly forecasts.
+The positive anomaly signal returns and persists from 7 to 13 May and coincides well with a string of significant severe weather days (gray bars extending along the entire y axis in Fig. 16).
+A number of these forecasts exhibit relatively short lead times of 5-7 days, or generally weak long-lead positive anomaly forecasts.
+The final day of the time series shown in Fig. 16 is 14 May, a day with a significant number of severe weather events but a fading signal in the positive anomaly forecast.